 - Checkout deals, bigger portions and fast food on the go all tempt us to eat more.

 Over time food has become cheaper, larger, tastier and more calorific.
 At the same time food advertising and marketing has become more sophisticated.
 For example, adverts, price promotions on unhealthy foods and where products are placed in a store all have an impact on our behaviour.

 Selling food and drink is a big business.
 Millions are spent every year on influencing us to eat more unhealthily.

 This makes it harder and harder to be healthy and is one of the main reasons that more people are obese now.

 How does food marketing and advertising affect children?

 Studies have shown children who are exposed to more junk food marketing are at higher risk of being overweight or obese.

 Junk food adverts appear up to 9 times every hour at children’s peak viewing times.
-Our research has found that children who remember seeing one junk food ad on TV a day could eat an extra 18,000 calories in a year - or almost 350 calories a week.
+Research has found that children who remember seeing junk food ads on TV eat more calories through snacking.

 It isn’t the only factor, but junk food advertising aimed at children plays a part and NHS figures show childhood obesity levels in England have reached the highest on record.

 We need to stop the flow of aggressive advertising and put children's health first.